 Noel has many years of experience in the financial planning and management sectors, and is well experienced in coaching people and leading business development.

-He is currently the Queensland State Manager of CommSec and has worked as a consultant to a number of businesses throughout his career.
+He is currently the Head of Channel Development at MetLife Australia and has worked as a consultant to a number of businesses throughout his career.

 Previously Noel has been on the board of Autism Queensland and was a member of the Juvenile Diabetes Research Foundation advisory board.

 He is a Senior Fellow of the Financial Services Institute of Australasia and a Member of the Australian Institute of Company Directors, and holds a Diploma of Financial Planning.
-Noel recently completed the NeuroLeadership Institute Brain Based Coaching and is passionate about making a difference in the organisations he works with.
+Noel recently completed the NeuroLeadership Institute Brain Based Coaching and is passionate about making a difference in the organisations he works with, assisting them to reach their potential.

 BA(IR), LLB, EMBA, FAIM, CAHRI